-Gov. Hogan spent most of his professional career operating within the private sector – a selling point the governor frequently used on the campaign trail.
+Gov. Hogan has spent much of his professional career operating within the private sector.

-If Tiffany Robinson was responsible for an Amazon division akin to the size and importance of Maryland’s Labor Department, and if similar variables (the massive systematic failures) existed, how long would it take Jeff Bezos to make an executive change?
+If Tiffany Robinson was responsible for an Amazon division akin to the size and import of Maryland’s Labor Department, and if similar variables (the massive systematic failures) existed, how long would it take Jeff Bezos to cut her loose?

-Somebody in the Hogan administration has to take responsibility for the unemployment mess.
+Somebody in the Hogan administration has to take responsibility.

 Leadership begins at the top.

 Tiffany Robinson, please resign.